javanile/lcov-sh-action/README.md

-# `ci-lcov-sh-action`
+# `publish-to-ci-lcov-sh-action`

-A GitHub Action to push any local file changes, including new files, back to master.
+A GitHub Action to push code coverage report to <https://ci.lcov.sh>.

-This action is useful to put *after* other actions that modify files in the local checkout that you'd then like to persist back into the repository.
+This action is useful to share with our team all code coverage results after every review.

 Usage: